GitHub-XK/Modern-Tool-4-LA/02_AI_ML_DL_Big_Data.md

 If you do not like coding or programming, there are still powerful tools built from AI that you can directly use from website or software without knowing or learning how it works.
 The tools relevant to landscape architecture are mostly image/video processing tools, space/pattern making tools, and geographic information tools.
-The others ma
+The others maybe also helpful indirectly to design projects.

 A list of artificial intelligence tools you can use today (https://medium.com/@Liamiscool/a-list-of-artificial-intelligence-tools-you-can-use-today-for-personal-use-1-3-7f1b60b6c94f)